Code-Institute-Submissions/sneakerfans-ms3/README.md

 ### What users can expect:
 1. An easy to navigate no fuss website that is pleasant to use.
-1. Easy to sign up quickly and starting browsing and adding data to the website.
+1. Easy to sign up quickly and begin browsing and adding data to the website.
 1. The ability to edit and delete uploads to their own profile.
 1. The ability to read and learn about rare sneakers uploaded to the database by other users.